 Model we love: Rancilio Silvia

 Great compact machine that works like a professional one.

-This brand is a leading brand of professional Italian Espresso machines with their meticulous care in sourcing the highest-quality components.
-Their products are more commonly used for commercial use, since they have high volume, however, there are products designed for more compact use.
-You are sure to get a high quality product that matches up to professional quality.
+This is a leading brand of professional Italian espresso machines, with meticulous care in sourcing the highest-quality components.
+Nuova Simonelli products are more commonly used for commercial use, since they’re capable of high volume.
+However, they do have products designed for more compact use.
+You are sure to get a high-quality product that matches up to professional quality.